ronalchn/ajax_pagination/README.md

 Links outside are still clickable (such as the will_paginate links).

 The loading image is currently an image asset at "ajax-loader.gif", so put your loading image there.
 You can specify a new default filename in your initializer.
+If you want a different loading image (other than configuring a site-wide default), you can pass an option :image => "newimageinassetpipeline.gif" to the ajax_pagination view helper method.

 If you want all the content in the partial (or otherwise wrapped by the ajax_pagination helper method) to be included as a loading zone (with the visual loading cues), you can instead, set the :loadzone option to true, eg: